meows/racket/docs/comparisons.md

 # Comparing Numbers

+Comparison functions look very similar to the ones you've seen in math before, and what they do is they compare two or more numbers with each other.
+Some comparison functions ask if two or more numbers are equal, and others ask if the numbers are bigger or smaller.

+In a way `0 = 1` is like a question or an argument, to which we would answer `false`.
+And so for the question or argument of whether `1 = 1`, we would answer `true`.

-Below are some comparison functions that you may have encountered before in math.
-All comparison functions listed here always take two or more inputs and returns a boolean output: either `true` or `false`.
+All comparison functions here require two or more numbers to compare, and they always return a boolean output, either `true` or `false`.
 Make sure you've read the Boolean section on [values and types](values.md) before proceeding.

-Most or all of the comparison functions below will look very similar to things you've encountered in math before.

 ## `=` Equal